Do All Studio Monitors Come With Cables?

 Digital Optical Cables

-These cables can only work on studio monitors with digital connections to send the stereo sound between devices.
-With these cords, you are assured of a cleaner sound because they transfer audio signals via a binary code that prevents any interference from other electrical devices.
+These cables can only work on studio monitors with digital connections to send stereo sound between devices.
+With these cords, you are assured of a cleaner sound because they transfer audio signals via a binary code that prevents interference from other electrical devices.

 When you use digital optical cables, you can transmit a maximum of 8 signals from your preamplifier to the audio interface, which then sends the sound to the monitors.